Degrees & Programs

 The Faculty also offers more study options in which students can take courses in any of these areas as electives to complement their degree, and in some cases add a minor to the degree they are pursuing.

-Nour Sallam is a fourth year English honours student, interested in pursuing a career in journalism.
+Nour Sallam completed her BA as an English honours student, interested in pursuing a career in journalism.
 Last year Nour traveled to South Africa where she found an internship program called Bridging Gaps Internships, connecting people with organizations in several fields, including journalism, in Cape Town, South Africa where Nour was travelling.
 She interned at The Cape Argus, as an Intern News Reporter, writing and publishing between 5-8 articles a week.
 In this fast-paced environment, she worked as a full time reporter and covered stories on a variety of topics from gender to conservation to events.

-Moozhan Ahmadzadegan is a student in the BFA program with a major in Visual Arts and a minor in Art History.
+Moozhan Ahmadzadegan is a graduate from the BFA program with a major in Visual Arts and a minor in Art History.
 His experiences in the program have prepared him for various out of the classroom and work-related opportunities.
-At university, he participates with the Visual Arts Course Union and regularly volunteers at events.
+At university, he participated with the Visual Arts Course Union and regularly volunteers at events.
 He also enjoys attending local exhibitions and occasionally exhibits his own work.
-He hopes to continue working on his artistic practice, eventually gain his Master’s Degree, and continue to be involved with the local arts community.
+He continues working on his artistic practice, is involved with the local arts community, and co-founder of the Laundry Room Art Collective.

 Ayla De Grandpré completed her BA with a major in French & Spanish in the spring of 2019.
 She is was president of the “club Français UBCO”, which offers various events, from weekly lunches to “skating & poutine” nights.
 Ayla attributes her success in her program to her spirit of curiosity, perseverance and to her inspiring professors who have fostered her love for linguistics, literature and understanding the nuances of culture.
 She loves that this program has trained her eye to observe the world through a critical lens and has prepared her for a diverse range of impactful careers- from teaching to journalism.
-Alya is currently working on her BEd at UBCO.
+Alya is currently working on her MA in the IGS program, Sustainability theme at UBCO.

 Kenya Gutteridge is a third-year student pursuing a major in Cultural Studies and a minor in Gender and Women’s Studies.
 She is part of a student-run editorial board that published the first issue That’s What We Said, a feminist academic journal, released on International Women’s Day 2019.
 Taking courses in different disciplines has allowed her to develop her varying interests in gender, food and reproductive politics along many different theoretical streams.
 She is very grateful to have the rich experience of interdisciplinary studies without sacrificing the opportunity to develop strong relationships with her professors.